JetBrains/kotlin/ReadMe.md

 To keep the plugin version in sync with the rest of the team and our [Continuous Integration server](https://teamcity.jetbrains.com/project.html?projectId=Kotlin&tab=projectOverview) you should install the according to the [instructions below](#plugin-for-contributors).

-If you want to have an IDEA installation without the Kotlin plugin which is separate to your default IDEA installation which has the Kotlin plugin [see this document](http://devnet.jetbrains.net/docs/DOC-181) which describes how to have mutliple IDEA installs using different configurations and plugin directories.
+If you want to have an IntelliJ IDEA installation without the Kotlin plugin which is separate to your default IntelliJ IDEA installation which has the Kotlin plugin [see this document](http://devnet.jetbrains.net/docs/DOC-181) which describes how to have mutliple IntelliJ IDEA installations using different configurations and plugin directories.

-From this root project there are Run/Debug Configurations for running IDEA or the Compiler Tests for example; so if you want to try out the latest greatest IDEA plugin
+From this root project there are Run/Debug Configurations for running IDEA or the Compiler Tests for example; so if you want to try out the latest and greatest IDEA plugin

 * VCS -> Git -> Pull
-* Run IDEA
+* Run IntelliJ IDEA
-* a child IDEA with the Kotlin plugin will then startup
+* a child IntelliJ IDEA with the Kotlin plugin will then startup
 * you can now open the [kotlin libraries project](https://github.com/JetBrains/kotlin/tree/master/libraries) to then work with the various kotlin libraries etc.

-### <a name="pre-built-plugin"></a>Using a pre-built Kotlin IDEA plugin
+### <a name="pre-built-plugin"></a>Using a pre-built Kotlin IntelliJ IDEA plugin

 There are several options for getting Kotlin plugin.
-A stable version can be obtained as any other plugin for Intellij IDEA:
+A stable version can be obtained as any other plugin for IntelliJ IDEA:

-    Preferences -> Plugins -> Browse Repositories -> Search with "Kotlin" string
+    Preferences -> Plugins -> Install JetBrains plugin... -> Search with "Kotlin" string

 The most recent version of the plugin can be downloaded from the [IDEA Plugin and Tests CI build](https://teamcity.jetbrains.com/project.html?projectId=project67&tab=projectOverview).
 When downloading is